 The rest of the furniture then needs to slot into place.
 Typically you might need a bedside table or two.
 So it’s a case of working out if these can actually fit into your bedroom layout.
 You might only have space for one – or perhaps you can just about fit a second, but you need to be a bit clever with it.
 Like having a floating shelf rather than an actual piece of floor standing furniture.

 The next furniture to look at are the wardrobes.
-Are fitted wardrobes an option, or will it have to be freestanding?
+Are fitted wardrobes an option, or will it have to be freestanding wardrobes either side of your bed?
 How many people are you having to store clothes floor?
 And what is the maximum width you can take it to?
 The general depth of wardrobes is 60cm, and with the doors and backboard, most end up about 63cm deep.
 But don’t just consider the depth, also think about the opening of the doors.
 You might need to go for sliding doors within your bedroom layout to make it work.

 There are then all of the other items of furniture, like a wash basket that you still need somewhere!
 If you have a bay window, this is a perfect place for a wash basket, or a blanket box for extra storage you might desperately need.

-Whenever you position any furniture within your bedroom layout plan, just think about space to walk around or fit through.
+Whenever you position any furniture within your bedroom layout plan, just think about space to walk around or fit through, the space between bed and wall is essential.
 We usually require at least 50cm to easily pass through or by something.
 If you don’t have this – that’s totally ok, but we wouldn’t usually recommend it being any less than 30cm without it feeling really cramped.

 Bedroom Layout Do’s and Don’ts

 - Do make sure you leave some room between a bedside table and the bed.
 Lots of people measure everything in one long line and forget that you won’t want furniture totally touching each other.
 We’d recommend a minimum of 10cm between a bedside and a bed.
 But if you have drawers, think about leaving more room so that the duvet doesn’t get caught up in the drawers.